-- When you sign-up to the Tolkien Society’s monthly newsletter, a cookie is stored so that whenever you next load a page with the sign-up widget on it, it will not prompt you to add your email address again.
+- A cookie is stored so that whenever you next load a page with the sign-up widget on it, it will not prompt you to add your email address again.

-- When those with access to the Members’ Area login (and you select “Remember Me”), a cookie is stored to remember that you are logged in.
+- When you access to the Members’ Area login (and you select ‘Remember Me’) a cookie is stored to remembers you logged in.

-- When you use the Join, Donate, or Renewal pages, a cookie is used to store a unique identifier so that as you go through the different stages the web server knows that it is you.
+- When you use the Join, Donate or Renewal pages, a cookie is used to store a unique identifier so that you go through the difference stages the web servers knows it is you.

 - We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.